Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/robe_of_eyes.md

+---
+category: items
+layout: page
 name: Robe of Eyes
-type: item
+tag: item

-# Robe of Eyes
+title: Robe of Eyes
+---

 _Wondrous item, rare (requires attunement)_

 This robe is adorned with eyelike patterns.
 While you wear the robe, you gain the following benefits: